treeverse/lakeFS/docs/contributing.md

 ## Setting up an Environment

-*This section was tested on MacOS and Linux (Fedora 32, Ubuntu 20.04) - Your milage may vary*
+*This section was tested on macOS and Linux (Fedora 32, Ubuntu 20.04) - Your mileage may vary*

 1. Install the required dependencies for your OS:
     1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)